draws | paints | writes | makes artist’s books & editions | curates

-Katya went to St Martin’s School of Art, Sheffield Hallam and Turps Correspondence Course, and is now based in Sheffield, England.
-Her artist’s books and editions are held in noted collections .
+Katya went to St Martin’s School of Art, Sheffield Hallam and Turps Correspondence Course, and was selected for the Drawing Correspondence Program.
 She is also a co-curator of the Prosaic strand of exhibitions of small paintings by contemporary artists.

 Recent Group Shows